o-yuksel/o-yuksel.github.io/_projects/4_project.md

 $$
 K(\mathbf{v}) = (1 - v_2^2) K_{\text{max}} \exp \left( -\frac{v_1^2}{2\sigma_k^2} \right)
 $$
+{{details}}
-<div class="caption">Carrying capacity takes on a maximum value at v =0.The variance oft his distribution, σ2 k , determines the severity with which an individual loses carrying capacity as its strategy deviates from v = 0.
-With a larger variance, the individual suffers less from a deviation. </div>
+Carrying capacity takes on a maximum value at v =0.The variance oft his distribution, σ2 k , determines the severity with which an individual loses carrying capacity as its strategy deviates from v = 0.
+With a larger variance, the individual suffers less from a deviation.
+{{enddetails}}
 $$
 a(\mathbf{v}, \mathbf{u}_j) = 1 + B_j \exp \left[ -\frac{(v_1 - u_{j1} + \beta)^2}{2\sigma_a^2} \right] - \exp \left[ -\frac{\beta^2}{2\sigma_a^2} \right]
 $$